frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/chart-of-accounts-importer.md

     <img class="screenshot" alt="COA Import" src="{{docs_base_url}}/assets/img/setup/coa-attach.png">

-1. Once you upload the template you'll be able to see the preview of the chart of accounts in the Chart Preview section.
+1. Once you upload the template you'll be able to see the preview of the Chart of Accounts in the Chart Preview section.

     <img class="screenshot" alt="COA Import" src="{{docs_base_url}}/assets/img/setup/coa-preview.png">